-Now, in walking meditation, some meditators suggest you lift your left foot think left, as you lift your right foot, think right, or you may be told as you lift your foot, think lifting.
+Now, in walking meditation you may hear of some meditators saying as you lift your left foot think left, as you lift your right foot think right or you may be told as you lift your foot think lifting.
 As you set your foot down think setting down.
 We must be aware that the Buddha's instructions say nothing of the sort.
-The Buddha's instructions are thus: "Gacchanto va gacchāmīti pajānāti," when walking stay profoundly aware that you are walking.
+The Buddha's instructions are thus, when walking stay profoundly aware that you are walking.
 When sitting stay profoundly aware that you are sitting.
-When standing stay profoundly aware that you are lying down.
-In this manner, we should be totally mindful of each posture our body adopts.
+When standing stay profoundly aware that you are standing.
+When lying down be profoundly aware that you are lying down.
+In this manner we should be totally mindful of each posture our body adopts.
 This profound awareness is not limited to walking meditation.
 It is true that we can prevent being distracted if we keep our mind on left, right etc. as we raise each foot.
 However, this was not what our supreme teacher taught.
-His instructions were to keep attention on this body while it is moving.
-We only need to sustain our awareness that this is the posture of our body at the moment, which is walking.
+His instruction was to keep our attention on this body while it is moving.
+We just need to sustain our awareness that this is the posture of our body at the moment, which is walking.
 There is no need to pay special attention to whether we are lifting our foot or setting it down.
-We need to keep in mind that the aim of this meditation is to develop wisdom, that is, to understand things as they really are.
+We need to keep in mind that the aim of this meditation is to develop wisdom.
+That is to understand things as they really are.

-There was one arahant named Pārāsariya who said that when the posture is maintained in this manner and the mind is well based on the four establishments of mindfulness, physical movement and posture become very smooth like a stream of fine oil.
-This means the meditator's movements and posture become superbly refined and fluid.
-So, if we stand with the intention of doing walking meditation, we look at the path ahead of us and determine a spot in front of us.
-Then, we affirm to ourselves that we will walk to that spot with mindfulness.
+There was one arahant named Parasariya who said that when the posture is maintained in this manner and the mind is well based on the four establishments of mindfulness physical movement and posture become very smooth, like a stream of fine oil.
+This means that the meditator's movements and the posture become superbly refined and fluid.
+So, if we stand with the intention of walking meditation, we look at the path ahead of us and determined a spot in front of us.
+Then we affirmed to ourselves that we will walk to that spot with mindfulness.
 We lift the left foot, we carry the left foot forward, we lower the left foot.
 We do not label these actions as such but carry them out with awareness.
-Then, we follow through with the right foot until we get to the predetermined spot.
-Then, we stop.
-When we stop, we are aware we have stopped.
-Then, we turn around with awareness, predetermine the next spot to go to, and resume walking meditation with our minds on the movements of our limbs.
+Then we follow through with the right foot until we get to the predetermined spot.
+Then we stop.
+When we stopped we are aware that we have stopped.
+Then we turn around with awareness, predetermine the next spot to go to and resume walking meditation with our minds on the movements of our limbs.
 The whole process is done with total awareness.

-Anytime we are travelling by foot, long or short distance, it is a good time to practice walking meditation.
+Let us say we are going somewhere or returning home on foot or just going out for a walk.
+This is a good time for walking meditation.
 When our minds are fully focused on the movements of our limbs, there is no room for unwholesome thoughts to pervade our mind.
 In fact, the awareness of our movements could be so profound that our mindfulness could develop within this meditation and improve.
 The Buddha has described walking meditation as a method by which we could sustain our concentration for a long period.
 Therefore, if we find it difficult to develop our concentration, walking meditation may be a way for us to develop concentration.